What To Do In Fairbanks, Alaska (13 Top Things)

 For the adventurous, journey into one of the most remote parts of the world from Fairbanks.

-Trips to the Arctic circle can be had from Fairbanks to include driving the Dalton Highway, flying above the circle or a combination of both.
+Trips to the Arctic Circle can be had from Fairbanks including driving the Dalton Highway, flying above the circle, or a combination of both.
 You can even opt to travel by road all the way to the Arctic Ocean.

 We took the land/air overnight combo with a stay in Coldfoot, the northernmost truck stop in the USA.
 We left Fairbanks by land, stopping at the Yukon River and the Arctic Circle en route to Coldfoot.